MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 Yes.

-**How big is the Dynamics 365 Remote Assist mobile app?**

-Depending upon the device and platform (iOS or Android), the download size of the app (data transferred) is between 70 MB and 120 MB.
-Once the app is downloaded, the app package is decompressed and installed and the final size on the device might be larger.

-**If the customer has already downloaded Dynamics 365 Remote Assist mobile, can they skip downloading the app and directly select the second link to join the call?**

-Yes.

-**If the customer is signed into Dynamics 365 Remote Assist when they select the call link using their mobile device, will they join the call as an authenticated user?**

-Yes.

 **If the customer is signed into Teams when they select the call link using their computer, will they join the call as an authenticated user?**

 Yes.